The Warren Crescent Housing Development – Risky, Reckless and Ruthless

 Fig D2: Warren Meadow From 1956 to Present

-In approximately 1956, the builder’s rubble, probably from site levelling for the Town Furze estate, was used to create Warren Meadow and an artificial and unstable slope ( brown line)
+In approximately 1956, the builder’s rubble, (Made Ground) probably from site levelling for the Town Furze estate, was used to create Warren Meadow and an artificial and unstable slope ( brown line)

 The natural Lye Valley slope (green) was covered with Made Ground (or Tipped Embankment), destroying almost all the fen below.
 Flows were weakened (not shown).